 If you wish to publish your novel online and keep your identity hidden at the same time, then writing an anonymous blog will help.
 Some people stay away from the idea of fearing identity theft.
 Indeed it is safe.
 There are many successful anonymous blogs that you can refer to.

-Seven golden rules
+Seven golden rules for writing fictional novels

 1. Try to eliminate prologue

 Readers might find it tiresome to read all along, and there are chances of skipping.
 However, if the writer is stubborn about its placement, then feel free to carry on with what your heart says.

 There is a tendency to use high-end language and complicated words.
 However, it is always better to use common words in your fictional novels.
 You might be addressing readers of a diverse range.
 There might be schoolchildren to old-aged highly proficient in the language.

 It is better to use everyday, simple words, if possible, to make your concepts understandable to every one of these.
 For example, one can use ‘said’ instead of other complicated synonyms.
 There is a natural tendency to go for other more complex concepts to indicate the tone of dialogue delivery.
 Though one cannot entirely disagree with the practice, wherever possible, it is better to use the term ‘said’ itself.

 3. Avoid using unnecessary adverbs

 It is a common tendency to include adverbs to add in the description.
 It is due to this thought that a writer used the word ‘asseverated’ instead of ‘said.’
 The modifiers can be used to indicate the tone of dialogue delivery.
 However, it is always recommendable that in all other cases, where it is the utmost necessary, using ‘said’ is enough.